rvillamo/rvillamo/README.md

 - 🗽Sculpting
 - 💤 *n a p p i n g*
 - 🐢Taking care of my pet turtle
-- 🔍Finding new hobbies/more reasons to slack off :D

 ## What I've been up to:
 - Expanding my skills and knowledge in: